Who Is Milton Hershey?

-In 1918, three years after Catherine's unexpected death, Hershey transferred much of his wealth, which included his ownership of the Hershey Chocolate Company, to the Hershey Trust, which funds the Hershey School.
+In 1918, three years after Catherine's unexpected death, Hershey transferred much of his wealth, including his ownership stake in the Hershey Chocolate Company, to the Hershey Trust, which funds the Hershey School.

 During World War II, Hershey backed the country's military efforts by supplying forces with chocolate bars called the Ration D Bar and the better-tasting Tropical Chocolate Bar.

 To those who knew Hershey, his generosity wasn't surprising.
-Shy and reserved, Hershey's quiet demeanor contrasted greatly with many of America's other business titans.
-While he seldom wrote or read, and had been forced to leave school early, Hershey was driven to make sure those around him received a great education.
+Shy and reserved, Hershey had a quiet demeanor that contrasted greatly with that of many of America's other business titans.
+While he seldom wrote or read, and had been forced to leave school early, Hershey was driven to make sure those around him received a solid education.
 His display of wealth was rather modest, if not downright thrifty.
 His house and the community he'd helped create meant everything to him.
 When it came to building his own home, he made sure the Hershey Company headquarters was part of the view.

 Following his wife Catherine's death, Hershey never remarried and supposedly carried a picture of his late wife wherever he traveled.
 In keeping with the work ethic his mother instilled in him, Hershey continued to work well into his 80s.
 He died in Hershey, Pennsylvania, on October 13, 1945.